Scorpieth/SteamMultiplayerGame/README.md

 This comes packed with a very basic lobby implementation.

+There is no strict architectural decisions made, but it does utilise signals since it helps with keeping things decoupled.
+I might update this with more opinionated choices in the future.

 ## OBS
-Currently the leave butt on is not implemented, I should probably get to that at some point..
+Currently the leave button is not implemented, I should probably get to that at some point..
 Soon™